-On June 22, 2021, EDCTC received \$250,000 in Caltrans planning grant funds to complete the Greater Placerville Wildfire Evacuation, Community Safety, and Resiliency Plan ("wildfire plan").
+On June 22, 2021, EDCTC received \$250,000 in Caltrans planning grant funds to complete the Greater Placerville Wildfire Evacuation, Community Safety, and Resiliency Plan (wildfire plan).
 This effort was initiated based on requests from Placerville residents and public agency leaders to address the project area's growing vulnerability to wildfire.
 The wildfire plan will deliver an evacuation strategy for the Greater Placerville area in El Dorado County.
 The project area includes the US Highway 50 corridor from Pollock Pines through the City of Placerville and the principal and minor arterials and major and minor collectors in the project area just north and south of US 50.
 The Notice to Proceed was received from Caltrans on September 22, 2021.
 The consulting contract was awarded to DKS at the March 3, 2022, EDCTC Board meeting.
 The project kickoff meeting was held on May 27, 2022, with key agency stakeholders, including the City of Placerville, El Dorado County, El Dorado County Sheriff's OES, Cal Fire Amador-El Dorado Unit, El Dorado County Fire, and the Forest Service.
 The project is currently collecting data from agency partners to use in drafting the Existing Conditions Report (ECR).
-The Draft ECR is anticipated to be ready by the end of September.
+The Draft ECR is anticipated to be ready by the end of October.
+During September.
+EDCTC also participated in two Greater Placerville Multi-Project Coordination meetings with EI Dorado County Office of Wildfire Preparedness and Resilience, El Dorado and Georgetown Resource Conservation District, El Dorado County Fire, and the Placerville and Texas Hill Fire Safe Councils.
+The next coordination meeting is scheduled for October 24, 2022, to discuss coordinating public outreach.